-UPDATE 07/30/22: On Friday, July 15, 2022, the owner of the pit bulls that attacked Rebecca Hatcher on June 20 in the Hazy Hollow Subdivision was shot and killed during a verbal altercation at Mike's Grocery Store #5 in the 30200 block of SH 249.
+On Friday, July 15, 2022, the male owner of three pit bulls that attacked Rebecca Hatcher on June 20 in the Hazy Hollow Subdivision was shot and killed during a verbal altercation at Mike's Grocery Store #5 in the 30200 block of SH 249.
 Mitchell Allen Weemes, 24 of Magnolia, was pronounced dead at the scene.
 The shooter, Daniel David-Joseph Ryan III, 22, of Pinehurst, has been arrested and charged with murder.
-The motive of the shooting is currently unknown.
+The motive of the fatal shooting is currently unknown.

 A July 12 update on Hatcher's GoFundMe states that she is making progress, but her wounds have become infected.
-"She is still going into surgery every other day to have her serious wounds cleaned," states her brother, Christopher.
+"She is still going into surgery every other day to have her serious wounds cleaned," states her brother, Chris Hatcher.
 She is also "starting to get weaned off her trache and with hopes should begin advanced speech therapy soon," he said.
 No one knows when she'll be able to come home, he said.
-Christopher also said that her wounds have a bacterial infection.
+Chris also stated that her wounds have a bacterial infection.

 "Rebecca does have a bacterial infection.
-We had to wear gloves and protective gowns when we were with her." - Christopher Hatcher
+We had to wear gloves and protective gowns when we were with her." - Chris Hatcher

 Since we published this post on June 30, Freddy Garcia, 71-years old, was killed by a pack of pit bull-mixes on July 18 while walking to a store in Fort Bend County, Texas.
 He was airlifted to Memorial Hermann hospital in downtown Houston, where he died.
 "He did nothing to provoke those animals," Sheriff Eric Fagan said.
 "The dogs just attacked him for no reason and for no provocation."
 Hatcher remains hospitalized at Memorial Hermann hospital in The Woodlands.